tripiproject/tripicore-node/docs/services.md

 - `Service.prototype.getPublishEvents()` - Describes which events can be subscribed to for this service, useful to subscribe to events over the included web socket API.
 - `Service.prototype.setupRoutes()` - A service can extend HTTP routes on an express application by implementing this method.

-The `package.json` for the service module can either export the `Node.Service` directly, or specify a specific module to load by including `"qtumcoreNode": "lib/qtumcore-node.js"`.
+The `package.json` for the service module can either export the `Node.Service` directly, or specify a specific module to load by including `"tripicoreNode": "lib/tripicore-node.js"`.

 Please take a look at some of the existing services for implementation specifics.